moogacs/docs.buf.build/docs/bsr/remote-generation/template-example.md

 You can create a BSR template through the UI or the `buf` CLI.

-From the UI click your avatar in the top-right corner, select Templates and click the Create Template button.
+From the UI, click your avatar in the top-right corner, select Templates and click the Create Template button.
 Follow the on-screen instructions.

-For this example we'll use the `buf` CLI.
+For this example, we'll use the `buf` CLI.

 ### 1. Create template

-Similar to `protoc` command-line flags, you will capture options as part of your template.
+Similar to `protoc` command-line flags, options are included in your template.

 > **Once a template is created, options cannot be modified and become part of the template configuration.
 You can, however, continue to update plugin versions.**